SAP-archive/helm-broker/README.md

 ## Overview

-The Helm Broker is a [Service Broker](https://kyma-project.io/docs/master/components/service-catalog/#service-brokers-overview) which exposes Helm charts as Service Classes in the [Service Catalog](https://kyma-project.io/docs/master/components/service-catalog/#overview-overview).
-To do so, the Helm Broker uses the concept of [addons](https://github.com/kyma-project/addons).
+Helm Broker is a [Service Broker](https://kyma-project.io/docs/master/components/service-catalog/#overview-service-brokers) that exposes Helm charts as Service Classes in [Service Catalog](https://kyma-project.io/docs/master/components/service-catalog/#overview-service-catalog).
+To do so, Helm Broker uses the concept of addons.
 An addon is an abstraction layer over a Helm chart which provides all information required to convert the chart into a Service Class.
-To learn more about the Helm Broker, read the [documentation](https://github.com/kyma-project/helm-broker/blob/master/docs/README.md).

-If you want to use the Helm Broker with all dependencies, try out [Kyma](https://kyma-project.io/).
+Helm Broker fetches default cluster-wide addons defined by the [helm-repos-urls](https://github.com/kyma-project/kyma/blob/main/resources/helm-broker/templates/default-addons-cfg.yaml) custom resource (CR).
+This CR contains URLs that point to the release of the [`addons`](https://github.com/kyma-project/addons/releases) repository compatible with a given [Kyma release](https://github.com/kyma-project/kyma/releases).
+You can also configure Helm Broker to fetch addons definitions from other addons repositories.

+You can install Helm Broker either as a standalone project, or as part of [Kyma](https://kyma-project.io/).
+In Kyma, you can use addons to install the following Service Brokers:

+* Azure Service Broker
+* AWS Service Broker
+* GCP Service Broker

+>**NOTE:** Starting from Kyma 2.0, Helm Broker will no longer be supported.

+To see all addons that Helm Broker provides, go to the [`addons`](https://github.com/kyma-project/addons) repository.

+Helm Broker implements the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/profile.md#service-metadata) (OSB API).
+To be compliant with Service Catalog version used in Kyma, Helm Broker supports only the following OSB API versions:
+- v2.13
+- v2.12
+- v2.11

+> **NOTE:** Helm Broker does not implement the OSB API update operation.

+### Next steps

+To install Helm Broker and develop the project, read the [installation](./docs/01-installation.md) document.
+For more details, tutorials, and troubleshooting, explore the [documentation](./docs) directory.

-### Project structure
+## Project structure

-The repository has the following structure:
+The `helm-broker` repository has the following structure:

 ```
   ├── .github                   # Pull request and issue templates